-Anyone can turn up to one of our walks.
-There is no membership, no booking and no fee.
-On the day you will find that there is no designated walk leader.
-You can walk at your own pace, in the company of other club members or on your own, as you wish.
+The walks have no leader.
+You can walk at your own pace, in the company of other club members, or on your own, as you wish.

-In return for this freedom, you should bring a copy of the walk instructions (or at least a map of the route) so that you can find your own way if necessary.
-They are available for free on this website for you to print out.
+However, you should bring a copy of the written walk directions, a GPX file, or a map of the route so that you can find your own way if necessary.
+These are all available for free on this website for you to load on to your device or to print out.

 In the jargon, these walks are self-organising.
 The club publishes a date and time on this website for a particular walk, so that like-minded people can walk together.
 Within this framework, you take part in one of the club's walks at your own risk: nobody else is responsible for you.